The Grieving Project-Creatively Grieving Chronic Illnesses

-Join Lis (Aoede), who has struggled with a rare chronic illness, a progressive muscle weakness disease, dermatomyositis, for more than 13 years while creating to heal, and Frances, as they co-lead a 2 1/2 hour workshop using music from Aoede's The Grieving Project audiobook and other expressive arts (movement, journaling, drawing, poetry), to help us move through grief.
+Join Lis (Aoede), a disabled artist who has struggled with a rare chronic illness, a progressive muscle weakness disease, dermatomyositis, for more than 13 years while creating to heal, and Frances, as they co-lead a 2 1/2 hour workshop using music from Aoede's The Grieving Project audiobook and other expressive arts (movement, journaling, drawing, poetry), to help us move through grief.

 Optional items to bring with you to make the most of the workshop:

 - Have a notebook with you, and colored pencils, crayons or markers if you have them, to draw and express yourself on paper.

 - Or, open a program on your computer that you are comfortable using to write/draw while also having Zoom open.